stated-tech/Grants-Program/applications/root.md

 We want to realise the potential of on-chain governance by enabling proposals and teams to be created, iterated and formed through our protocol that interacts directly on-chain, showing the power of "console-like" queries to CRUD proposals from IPFS directly to the blockchain.

-The first version of our system utilises a cutting edge 18th century voting system known as [Borda Count](https://en.wikipedia.org/wiki/Borda_count).
-In fact, it will use the Mofified version of Borda's Count (MBC) to be more democratic.
+The first version of our system is inspired by a cutting edge 18th century voting system known as [Borda Count](https://en.wikipedia.org/wiki/Borda_count).
+In fact, it will use a Mofified version of Borda's Count (MBC) known as Dowdall system to be more democratic.
+More specifically, this method was invented by Canadian mathematician and political scientist Robert W. Dowdall in 1977.
+This modification of the Borda count method is a preferential voting system that ranks candidates in order of preference.
+The Dowdall system uses percentages instead of scores to calculate the winner, which allows for greater accuracy and fairness in the vote counting process.

 ### Overview